 If you want your highlights to start at your roots, foil is for you.
-“Foil gives you a solid look that’s more uniform that other methods,” Morales says.
+“Foil gives you a solid look that’s more uniform than other methods,” Morales says.
 Julianne Hough, above, has a more uniform look that’s achieved with this method.
 Make sure you see the colorist’s previous work, however, because some foil highlights can look striped if not done fine enough.
-Hair health tip: Morales suggest cutting your hair post-foil.

-You can lighten your locks the same way you did in middle school—remember Sun In ($6)?—with lemon juice and the sun.
+You can lighten your locks the same way you did in middle school—remember Sun-In ($5)?—with lemon juice and the sun.
 Just squeeze the juice of one lemon into a spray bottle, add water, and spritz through wet locks before laying out.
 Be careful not to get lemon juice on your skin though, which can cause severe burns in the sun.

 You already know chamomile tea makes a great rinse to keep blonde hair bright, but it can also lighten dark blonde and light brown hair in the sun.
 Make a pot of tea using five bags, once cooled pour into a spray bottle, and spray through your locks while in the sun.
 Your natural highlights will lighten within an hour or so.

 Don’t have time for the sun?
-You can score the same effects as above with Lush’s Marilyn Hair Mask ($23).
-It has all the ingredients we just metioned—citrus, chamomile—to bring out your highlights at home.
+You can score the same effects as above with Lush’s Marilyn Hair Mask ($25).
+It has all the ingredients we just mentioned—citrus, chamomile—to bring out your highlights at home.
 Just coat your dry locks, put on a shower cap, and let it sit for about an hour before showering as usual.
 Bonus?
 It makes hair soft and shiny!